Easy Foraging Trays

 Foraging Trays are easy, fun and inexpensive to put together.

 You can buy shallow organizing trays at the dollar stores, Target, Wal-mart, heck even Walgreen's probably has them.
+Or you can use things you have around the house like metal baking trays, clean cardboard egg cartons, or even recycled plastic food containers (great for smaller birds).

 The first time you do this you may want to show your bird that you're hiding some yummy stuff in the tray or they may not even attempt to search in it.